Copied URL to clipboard!

 Plus, you can export your Instagram analytics directly to your desktop (in a CSV file) making it easy to keep all of your numbers in spreadsheet format.

-Best Practices for Building Your Social Media Report
+Best Practices for Building Your Social Media Report in 2024

 1. Identify Your Social Media Goals